 Skills: Transferable skills are needed by the employee to be able to operate at the new way of working.
 These will include technical understanding and subject knowledge.

-Servant Leadership: Is a leadership philosophy in which the main goal of the leader is to serve others, you focus on the needs of your employees, especially your team members, before you consider yourself.
-You do not accrue power or take control.
-The characteristics of servant leadership are compulsory if you want to be an effective and proactive leader of change.
+Servant Leadership: A leadership philosophy in which the main goal of the leader is to serve others, focussing on the needs of employees, especially team members, before they consider themselves.
+Leaders do not accrue power or take control.
+The characteristics of servant leadership are compulsory to be an effective and proactive leader of change.